top of page

 Does Acorn Tree participate in the Child and Adult Care Food Program (CACFP)?

-We have chosen not to participate in CACFP at this time, but our meals and snacks meet or exceed this program's nutritional guidelines.
+Acorn Tree has chosen not to participate in CACFP at this time, but our meals and snacks meet or exceed this program's nutritional guidelines.

 Why is tuition paid monthly?
 Are other payment schedules available?